bestacio89/Franz/README.md

 ---

-## 📜 Changelog

-See [CHANGELOG.md](./CHANGELOG.md) for version history.
-Latest release: **1.6.2 — Unified Resilience Bootstrapper**

----

 ## 👑 Philosophy

 This API = **the vaccine against spaghetti**.

-Most teams: *“We enforce architecture with code reviews and Confluence docs.”*
+* Most teams: *“We enforce architecture with reviews and docs.”*
-This API (via Franz): *“Who said this was a democracy?”*
+* This repo: *“Who said this was a democracy?”*

 Architecture is **not optional**, it’s **codified and enforced**.

 ---

-## ⚡ Quick Pitch

-> *“What Franz, and I, can do in 72 hours — most pro teams battle months to achieve.”*

-* Day 1: Templates & Framework
-* Day 2: Documentation
-* Day 3: MVP models ready — **microservices or monolith, doesn’t matter**

----

-## 🦉 Our Architectural Creed
+## 🦉 Architectural Creed

 ```
 FFFFFFFFF  RRRRRR    AAAAA   N   N  ZZZZZZZ